 For guidelines specific to designing live-viewing TV apps, see Live-Viewing Apps.

 Help people feel connected to your app through the remote.
-In iOS, the user sees and touches the same device.
-On Apple TV, the user sees the screen across the room while touching the remote in their hand.
-Look for opportunities to connect people with your app through the device they touch—the remote.
+In iOS, people see and touch the same device.
+On Apple TV, people see the screen across the room while touching the remote in their hand.
+Look for opportunities to connect people with your app through the device they touch — the remote.

-Consider the user's distance from the screen.
-Design interface elements appropriately, so they’re legible, easy to find, and aren’t overwhelmed by background images or adjacent items.
+Consider the viewer's distance from the screen.
+Design interface elements so that they’re legible, easy to find, and aren’t overwhelmed by background images or adjacent items.
 Make sure it’s always clear what’s in focus and what happens as a result of actions taken on the remote.